crazywhalecc/static-php-cli/docs/en/guide/index.md

 [FrankenPHP](https://frankenphp.dev) is a modern PHP app server with built-in HTTP/2, HTTP/3, and automatic HTTPS.
 StaticPHP can compile FrankenPHP together with your chosen extensions into one binary.
 The result is a complete web server in a single file — no Nginx, no PHP-FPM, just deploy and run.

+## Community

+Join our [Discord server](https://discord.gg/nrSRbpMJ) to ask questions, share your builds, and connect with other StaticPHP users.

 ## Next steps

 - [Installation](./installation) — Get the StaticPHP build tool